-The groundwater level measured within the installed monitoring well within the WTP property (in the proximity of proposed 450mm dia. pipe alignment) was at a depth of 1.8m below the existing ground surface (approximate Elev.
-179.7m) and the monitoring well installed along the proposed 600mm dia. water pipe was at a depth of 5.5m below the existing ground surface (approximate Elev.
-176.1m at the time of observation.
+The groundwater level measured within the installed monitoring well within the WTP property (BH23-1, in the proximity of proposed 450mm dia. pipe alignment) was at a depth of 1.8m below the existing ground surface (approximate Elev.
+179.7m) and the monitoring well (BH23-2) installed along the proposed 600mm dia. water pipe was at a depth of 2.4m below the existing ground surface (approximate Elev.
+179.2m at the time of observations (March 17 and December 12, 2023).
 Based on the borehole information and measured groundwater levels in the monitoring wells, the anticipated excavation bases will be below the groundwater levels.